Camphul/Trampoline/trampoline-example-app/README.md

 # trampoline-example-app

 Example application using all modules in this project to create a simple REST API for a blogging website.
+Everything is documented and I try to provide comments wherever necessary.

 This application is written using lombok to generate code.
 Please install the lombok plugin for your IDE before running.